shawnduong18/ucsd-parking-dashboard/README.md

 ## Challenges and Limitations

 **One survey day per quarter** is the most significant constraint.
 The model learns historical patterns, not real-time conditions.
-Events, construction, weather, and exam periods are invisible to it.
-The accuracy ceiling across all three models sits between 72–74%, and that gap is a data limitation — not an algorithmic one.
+Events, construction, weather, and exam periods are not taking into consideration.
+The accuracy ceiling across all three models sits between 72–74%.

 **Format drift across six years** required significant reverse-engineering.
 Each format generation made different assumptions about how to organize lot-level data, and several fields changed names, positions, or granularity between versions.